akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 with a decent architecture orchestred on GCP Kubernetes.

-> architecture
+{% include image.html path="taka-quite-a-journey/first-architecture.png" path-detail="taka-quite-a-journey/first-architecture.png" alt="Archicture" %}

+<br /><br />
+Why Google Cloud Platform ?<br />
-And on top of that you have 300$ credit as a welcoming gift from google to try it out.
+You have 300$ credit as a welcoming gift from Google to try it out.
+Perfect for a side project.

 {% include image.html path="taka-quite-a-journey/google-free-tier.png" path-detail="taka-quite-a-journey/google-free-tier.png" alt="Google Free Tier" %}

+<br /><br />
 But a week later you take an AIR France plane (delayed but you are getting used to)

 {% include image.html path="taka-quite-a-journey/af-delay.jpg" path-detail="taka-quite-a-journey/af-delay.jpg" alt="AF Delay" %}

-and meet some friends in Singapore
+and you meet some friends in Singapore

 {% include image.html path="taka-quite-a-journey/aksels-singapore.jpg" path-detail="taka-quite-a-journey/aksels-singapore.jpg" alt="Aksels @ Singapore early May 2018" %}